Cybersecurity Career Track

 What Do Cybersecurity Professionals Do?

-Cybersecurity professionals have many responsibilities, but their main focus is to prevent attacks and protect sensitive company data from being compromised.
+For many cybersecurity professionals, their main focus is to prevent attacks and protect sensitive company data from being compromised.
 Rather than reacting once an attack has been made, cybersecurity experts try to identify and fix security weaknesses before they are exploited.
-These issues may include vulnerabilities in company networks, firewalls, permissions levels, remote access, and encryption.
+These issues may include vulnerabilities in company networks, firewalls, authentication, permissions levels, remote access, and encryption.

 Typical tasks for cybersecurity experts include installing new firewalls, monitoring suspicious network activity, and creating disaster recovery plans in the event of a cyberattack.
 Depending on the industry in which they work, cybersecurity professionals may also be responsible for protecting consumer data, such as credit card and social security numbers.